 We had decided to rent a JUCY Chaser camper van a few months in advance.
 As neither of us had ever traveled with a camper before, we wanted to have a shower and toilet on board for ‘just in case’ reasons and therefore choose the slightly more comfortable version.
 I had already looked at a JUCY in Germany and wanted to try it on the road.

 Before we arrived in Auckland, we spent a month in Bali, where we couldn’t wait for our adventure with the camper to finally begin.

-On the 5th of September 2019 it was time!
-We arrived by taxi to the JUCY rental office and received a super-fast briefing and were handed the keys.
+On the 5th of September 2019, it was time!
+We arrived at the JUCY rental office by taxi and received a super-fast briefing and were handed the keys.
 We had never been through a rental car process so quickly before.
-We had no questions because everything appeared to be very easy!
+And because everything was so easy, we didn’t even have any questions!!

 So, into our camper we went, happy, a little nervous, and full of anticipation of the things to come.

-We bought pasta, rice, coffee, tortillas, just about everything you need for a camper’s life.
+We bought pasta, rice, coffee, tortillas, and just about everything you need for a camper’s life.

-We proudly brought our purchases to our camper and immediately realized how organized one must be in order to live in a small space.
+After proudly bringing our purchases to our camper, we immediately realized how organized one must be in order to live in a small space.
 Our golf bags were still lying on the floor of the camper van and our backpacks were on the seats.

 We hardly had any room to even get in!

 Somehow, we managed to store our food halfway, and we drove off to our first stop, Piha, where we were able to reorganize our things, all with sunshine and a view of the sea.
 We also had our first meal in our camper: muesli!